calypsonet/calypsonet-terminal-api-website/content/community/terminal-3-0/_index.md

 The following elements appear in grey in the Legacy SAM API diagram; they are **not** part of the normative scope submitted for validation:

-- `LegacySamApiFactory.createSecureReadTransactionManager(samReader, sam, securitySetting)` and the `SecureReadTransactionManager` interface;
+- `LegacySamApiFactory.createSecureReadTransactionManager(samReader, sam, securitySettings)` and the `SecureReadTransactionManager` interface;
 - `FreeTransactionManager.preparePlainLoadWorkKey(...)` and `preparePlainExportWorkKey(...)`;
 - `LegacySamSelectionExtension.prepareReadCaadRecord(...)` / `prepareReadCaadRecords(...)` and their equivalents on `ReadTransactionManager`;
 - `SecureWriteTransactionManager.prepareWriteCaadRecord(...)`.